Explore the topic of Education, Health and Care Plans (EHCP)

 What is an EHCP?

-An EHCP, or, Education, Health and Care Plan, is a legally binding document outlining a child or teenager's special educational, health, and social care needs.
+An EHCP, or, Education, Health and Care Plan, is a legally binding document outlining a child or young person's special educational, health, and social care needs.
 Schools in England must provide support to children with Special Educational Needs (SEN) as part of their standard offer to children, this is called SEN support.

 EHCP for children and young people